devflowinc/trieve-rust-client/docs/ChunkApi.md

 > models::RecommendResponseTypes get_recommended_chunks(tr_dataset, recommend_chunks_request, x_api_version)
 Get Recommended Chunks

 Get recommendations of chunks similar to the positive samples in the request and dissimilar to the negative.
-You must provide at least one of either positive_chunk_ids or positive_tracking_ids.

 ### Parameters